-- New York Penal Law §155.35: Grand larceny in the third degree with the value stolen exceeding $3,000
+- Grand larceny in the third degree with the value stolen exceeding $3,000

-- New York Penal Law §155.40: Grand larceny in the second degree where the value stolen is more than $50,000
+- Grand larceny in the second degree where the value stolen is more than $50,000

-- New York Penal Law §155.42: Grand larceny in the first degree where the value stolen is greater than $1 million
+- Grand larceny in the first degree where the value stolen is greater than $1 million

 A Rockland County Shoplifting Attorney Can Help Fight These Charges

-A Rockland County shoplifting lawyer can work with someone accused of shoplifting to help them understand the nature of their charges, formulate a defense, and put that defense into effect.
+A Rockland County shoplifting lawyer could work with someone accused of this offense to help them understand the nature of their charges, formulate a defense, and put that defense into effect.
 Contact an attorney today to schedule a consultation.